Expect the unexpected: augmented mixture models for black-hole-population studies: Simulated data

 \section{Simulated data}

-To demonstrate the capability of AMMs to capture features in distributions, we will apply the framework described in the previous Section to two different simulated scenarios inspired by the BH distribution presented in \citet{astrodistGWTC3:2023}.
-The inferred values for the parameters will be reported quoting the median and $68\%$ credible interval.
+To demonstrate the capability of AMMs to capture features in distributions, we applied the framework described in the previous section to two different simulated scenarios inspired by the BH distribution presented in \citet{astrodistGWTC3:2023}.
+The inferred values for the parameters are reported quoting the median and $68\%$ credible interval.